Council on Contemporary Families 2020 Media Awards for Outstanding

 The Council on Contemporary Families (CCF) announces the opening of nominations for its Fourteenth Annual Media Awards competition.
 We honor outstanding journalism that contributes to the public understanding of contemporary family issues, in particular the story behind the story: how diverse families are coping with social and economic change; what they need to flourish; and how these needs can best be met.
 The Council will consider both print and broadcast pieces that appeared during a two-year period: 2018 and 2019.
 The deadline for nominations is January 10, 2020.

-The awards will be presented at the Twentieth Annual CCF Conference (March 2020 – Exact Date TBD) in Austin, TX.
-More details about the conference will be available soon at https://contemporaryfamilies.org/.
+The awards will be presented at the Twentieth Biennial CCF Conference (February 7, 2020) in Austin, TX.
+More details about the conference are available at https://contemporaryfamilies.org/2020-ccf-conference/.

 Journalists, reporters, and producers who present complex family issues in their broader social context are essential partners in our shared mission to promote a balanced national conversation about the cultural, legal, and psychological issues that shape both private life and public policy.